kanopi/drupal-starter/README.md

 If you want to change the configuration of the Pa11y tests you can edit the [.pa11yci.js](/tests/pa11y/.pa11yci.js) file.

-Note: This was cribbed from [Phase2](https://github.com/phase2/pa11y-dashboard)
+Note: This was forked from [Phase2](https://github.com/phase2/pa11y-dashboard)

 ### Robots.txt